jgkiran2003/digital-pa-system/README.md

 ## Introduction

-Welcome to our group's Personal Assistant System where we aim to implement a cost-effective yet efficient software that aims to arrange and schedule meetings.
+Welcome to our Personal Assistant System where we aim to implement a cost-effective yet efficient software that aims to arrange and schedule meetings.

 ## How to run this project

 A few ways to launch:

-1) Enter the project folder and either open `start.bat` (for Windows systems) or `start.sh`(for Unix/BSD/macOS or Linux systems) to launch the project.
-2) Enter the Terminal and run `$ ./start.sh` or `$ node index.js`.
+1) Enter terminal, navigate to the project directory.
+2) Run `$ npm install` to install relevant node_modules.
+3) Run `$ node index.js` to run website on local host.

 ## Javascript Details